 - Senior seminar and capstone research project

-- Gain hands-on experience in professional writing and public speaking by participating in national conferences, Model United Nations, and through IR senior seminars.
+- Gain hands-on experience in professional writing and public speaking by participating in national conferences, Model United Nations, and IR senior seminars.

 - Engage in an enhanced research and mentoring experience through the International Relations Distinction Program.